 Search Results | GAPP

-Today Pneumonia officially publishes its first volume as part of the BioMed Central suite of journals.
-Here, Editor-in-Chief Professor Allan Cripps highlights the importance of raising awareness about pneumonia and
+[In April 2016] Pneumonia officially [published] its first volume as part of the BioMed Central suite of journals.
+Here, Editor-in-Chief Professor Allan Cripps highlights the importance of raising awareness about pneumonia and provides

 This post originally appeared on Devex.

 This month, hundreds of thousands of children will get access to rotavirus vaccines in India with the start of a national introduction that marks Asia’s largest to date.
 But over 90 million children around the

 This post was originally published on the Huffington Post and is cross posted here with permission.

 Over the course of my career, I've been more personally committed to eliminating pneumonia as a major killer of children.
 So in 2009, I was

 This post originally appeared on the USAID IMPACT blog and is cross-posted here with permission.